mhergenrader/twilightlegion/README.md

 <h2>Episode Mode Menu</h2>

-There are 31 episodes.
-To access the next one or the next set, you must complete the previous ones and sometimes you must also complete other tasks to unlock them.
+There are 31 episodes - all are currently available.

 Just use the up and down arrow keys and hit <2nd> to access the episode.
 There are various ones to play, you will have to see more to know more.
 In the guide, all 31 episodes are highlighted.